jedisct1/libsodium-doc/hashing/generic_hashing.md

 ## Purpose

-This function computes a fixed-length fingerprint for an arbitrary long message.
+This API computes a fixed-length fingerprint for an arbitrary long message.

 Sample use cases:
 - File integrity checking